weekeat-tan/EduMatch/README.md

 - Necessary `NgModule`s are imported in the root module (i.e., `app.module.ts`).
 - Root module bootstraps the main application view, called the root component (i.e., `app.component.css`, `app.component.html`, `app.component.ts`).
 - The root component maintains all the navigation routes for the project.
-- The root component view contains a footer element to display the footer of the application across all the views.
+- The root component view contains a footer element to display the application's footer across all the views.

-### Dummy API Handling
+### Dummy API Handling (Bonus Task)
-- `HttpClient` is used in `user.service.ts` service class to invoke RESTful API exposed by the backend server on https://nicson-test.6ac1e6al400ce.ap-southeast-1.cs.amazonlightsail.com.
+- `HttpClient` is used in `user.service.ts` service class to invoke RESTful API exposed by the back-end server on https://nicson-test.6ac1e6al400ce.ap-southeast-1.cs.amazonlightsail.com.

 ### Assumptions
 - Once a user is logged in, he/she cannot navigate to `/sign_in` and `/sign_up`.
-- If a user tries to navigate to any invalid URL, the router will navigate the user back to the `/index` page.
+- If a user tries to navigate to an invalid URL, the router will navigate the user back to the `/index` page.
 - To make the application slightly responsive and adaptive, the design of the Landing page and Registration page changes slightly when the breakpoint is met (in this case, `1200px` screen width).